 In the 4th episode of Souryo to Majiwaru, Mio is doing Kujo a solid (Ha!) by posing as his fianceé at his parents’ home.
 Mio struggles with the fact that she truly likes him and is even in love with him but he’s only using her as a front, though he’s more than willing to give her some pleasure for her troubles.

 Kujo spends the whole day acting like the most romantic husband-to-be and saying the cheesiest lines to his mom about Mio, which is like torture to the poor girl.
 This is a Japanese household after all, and PDAs aren’t the most acceptable thing, so she’s incredibly embarrassed the whole time.That evening, all the embarrassment she’s felt through the day is piling up, though it just looks like exhaustion to her “mother-in-law”.
 Being the sweet (and very open minded!) mother she is, Kujo’s mom tells Mio to go take a bath since Kujo’s already there.
 This is embarrassing already, especially in her situation with Kujo; but then the cringiest moment comes when, on top of all that poor Mio’s going though, Kujo’s mom says: “Don’t be shy!
 Go be lovey dovey!”.
 “Whaaat!?”
 Is Mio’s understandable reaction!

 I don’t know if it’s because I’m a girl, or because I’ve lived in Japan or a combination of both, but that was the cringiest anime situation I saw all week!
 Poor Mio… I hope she gets what she wants soon!

 And that is it for this week!
+Thank you for staying with us until the end.
 What did you think?
 Did you see any of the moments that are discussed here?
 Let us know below!!